 Due to its scalability and robust, cost-effective communication, LTE CAT NB1 and LTE CAT M1 are considered a perfect fit for smart metering and more IoT use cases in residential and industrial environments.
 However, the speed of data of LTE CAT NB1 and LTE CAT M1 has been defined with M2M-needs in mind - and is therefore comparably low.
 Based on our extensive experience of smart meter rollout projects, we can therefore say there is no communication technology that would be superior compared to others in all circumstances.
 The optimal way forward is to be defined case by case, and most commonly it is a hybrid solution where the primary technology is completed with another communication type.

-Do you have questions or do you want to learn more about this concept?
+Do you have questions about this concept?